Handsygreen/palmoria-hr-analysis/README.md

 ## 📊 Project Overview
 The analysis addresses:
-- Gender distribution by region and department
+- Gender distribution by Location and Department
 - Performance ratings by gender
 - Salary structure, gender pay gap, and minimum wage compliance
 - Bonus allocation and total payroll costs